justynath/heritage-house-price-predictor/README.md

 **Mapped Tasks:**

-- Load, clean, and explore the Ames housing dataset.
+* Load, clean, and explore the Ames housing dataset.
-- Conduct correlation analysis using Pearson and Spearman methods.
+* Conduct correlation analysis using Pearson and Spearman methods.
-- Visualise key relationships (e.g., scatter plots, boxplots, heatmaps).
+* Visualise key relationships (e.g., scatter plots, boxplots, heatmaps).
-- Test hypotheses about size, quality, and year built.
+* Test hypotheses about size, quality, and year built.
-- Present results clearly in a format the client can understand.
+* Present results clearly in a format the client can understand.

+These correlation results confirmed our initial assumptions about house size, quality, and age.
+They also helped us choose the top features that will be used in the machine learning model:
+`OverallQual`, `GrLivArea`, `KitchenQual`, `GarageArea`, and `TotalBsmtSF`.

 ---